| February 2008 - Dealing with "Problem" Employees

 job it actually defines what a manager

 is: someone who has the authority to hire, fire and discipline.
+You are not alone in facing whatever management

 problems or employee issues your are facing.
 Someone, somewhere has